StackExchange/StackExchange.Metrics/README.md

 > Because one of the goals of BosunReporter.NET is to encourage using tags to differentiate subsets of the same data (instead of separate metric names), I've created something called a metric group.
 Keep in mind that this is a first-draft design, and the interface may change entirely.

 A metric group is a collection of metrics with the same name, differentiated by tag values.
-In particular, `MetricGroup` is special cased to handle splitting along a single tag.

 For example, let's say we have a counter which counts every request.
 We might want to tag this counter to indicate how many requests were successful versus how many encountered an error.
 Start by creating a class for our counter, as usual.

 ```csharp
 public RequestCounter : BosunCounter